In today’s post: Kids and adults can create gorgeous artwork with alcohol ink and fire! Everything you need to know to make alcohol ink art.

 - We used the glass out of dollar store pictures frames, but you can also use inexpensive tiles from Home Depot (the white 4×4 inch tiles are super cheap).

 - If you don’t like how your design turns out, try adding more ink and more alcohol and lighting it again.
-It’s fun to experiment with different techniques, such as dropping the ink, swirling the ink, spritzing the alcohol instead of dropping it, etc. You can also use alcohol to clean off the glass or tile and start over.
+It’s fun to experiment with different techniques to get different look on your alcohol ink art: try dropping the ink, swirling the ink, spritzing the alcohol instead of dropping it, etc.

 - After the fire has burned out, the glass will be completely dry.
 It also cools down quite quickly.